Agdash District

 Agdash District (Ağdaş rayonu) is one of the 66 districts of Azerbaijan.
-It is located in the centre of the country and belongs to the Central Aran Economic Region.
+It is located in the centre of the country, in the Central Aran Economic Region.
 The district borders the districts of Yevlakh, Shaki, Oghuz, Qabala, Goychay, Ujar, Zardab, and Barda.
 Its capital and largest city is Agdash.
 As of 2020, the district had a population of 111,100.

 Overview

 Agdash city was established in the 16th century located at Arash on the silk road.
 The city is located in a convenient geographic place having propitious weather conditions such as mild and dry subtropical climate.
 The Turianchay River, the Kur river and the Shirvan Canal crosses the territory.
 There are unique Tugay forests along the Kur, which end in Turyanchay State Reserve.
 Also, there are beautiful gardens in Agdash.
 The territory of the region mainly consists of the plain, low mountain chain Bozdag, of about 700 m height located on the north part.

 The district has a favourable economic and geographic location.
 Turyan River and Kura River along the South-West border extend through the territory of the rayon.
 Upper Shirvan Channel also crosses the Agdash region.
 This area is surrounded by Tugay forests along the Kura river bank, and Turyanchay State Preservation to the north.